tanducmai/myportfolio/content/blog/security/cia-triad.md

 ### Integrity

-    ability of a system to ensure that an asset is modified only by authorised entities.
+    ability of a system to ensure that the information asset is modified only by authorised entities.

 A more comprehensive definition is: